Search

 Directed vs Undirected Graphs

 In a directed graph, edges have a direction, indicating the flow of the relationship.
-In the context of a social network, the direction can be who follows whom (you might be following person A, but person A doesn’t follow you back)
+The direction can be who follows whom (you might be following person A, but person A doesn’t follow you back), in the context of a social network.

 Directed graph in GNN